 Meeting the customer where they are

 With this in mind, fashion brands should develop partnerships with leisure and tourism operators to create branded experiences and pop-ups that meet potential customers where they are.
-Whether in the great outdoors or in major tourist destinations, effective logistics will be key to engaging customers outside of their – and your brand’s – usual environment.
+Whether in the great outdoors or in major tourist destinations, effective fashion logistics will be key to engaging customers outside of their – and your brand’s – usual environment.

 Fashion in 2024